niharicka2602/Terraform/README.md

 # Terraform

-To perform all basic to advanced TF scripting
+This repository is created with the intention to perform all basic to advanced Terrafrom scripts.